this-is-learning/rxjs-fundamentals-course/docs/part-5.md

 ---
 id: part-5
-title: Part 5.
-Everything is a stream: Push-based architecture
+title: "Part 5.
+Everything is a stream: Push-based architecture"
 ---

 # Everything is a stream: Push-based architecture